 Your Comfort is Our Priority

-The team at Keystone OMS will discuss your medical history, the procedure, and your level of apprehension in order to recommend an appropriate sedation option.
+The oral and maxillofacial surgery team at Keystone OMS will discuss your medical history, the procedure, and your level of apprehension in order to recommend an appropriate sedation option.
 Our goal is to keep you comfortable and safe during surgery.
 Your vitals will be closely monitored to ensure you are tolerating the anesthesia well and remain in a relaxed state that minimizes any anxiety you may feel.

 Learn More About Our Use of Anesthetics